Irate-Walrus/stardust-rs/README.md

-# Rust Position Independent Shellcode (PIC) Template for i686 & x86\_64 Linux & x86_64 Windows
+# Rust Position Independent Shellcode (PIC) Template for i686 & x86\_64 Linux & Windows

 > [!warning]
-> This is/was an experiment and I can personally garantee it is unsafe.
+> This is an experiment and I can personally guarantee it is unsafe.
 I describe below some of the unobvious (to me) issues I ended up facing.
 > I'm keen to hear of any possible workarounds for these issues, just open a PR.

 This code is based on the following previous work: